-INFORMATION FOR DOG OWNERS:

-Carprofen Chewable Tablets, like other drugs of its class, are not free from adverse reactions.
-Owners should be advised of the potential for adverse reactions and be informed of the clinical signs associated with drug intolerance.
+INFORMATION FOR DOG OWNERS: Carprofen Tablets, like other drugs of their class, are not free from adverse reactions.
+Owners should be advised of the potential for adverse reactions and be informed of the clinical signs associated with drug Owners should be advised of the potential for adverse relactions and be monited of the clinical sights associated with rintolerance.
 Adverse reactions may include decreased appetite, vomiting, diarrhea, dark or tarry stools, increased water consumption, increased urination, pale gums due to anemia, yellowing of gums, skin or white of the eye due to jaundice, lethargy, incoordination, seizure, or behavioral changes.
 Serious adverse reactions associated with this drug class can occur without warning and in rare situations result in death (see Adverse Reactions).
-Owners should be advised to discontinue Carprofen Chewable Tablets therapy and contact their veterinarian immediately if signs of intolerance are observed.
+Owners should be advised to discontinue Carprofen Tablets therapy and contact their veterinarian immediately if signs of intolerance are observed.
 The vast majority of patients with drug related adverse reactions have recovered when the signs are recognized, the drug is withdrawn, and veterinary care, if appropriate, is initiated.
 Owners should be advised of the importance of periodic follow up for all dogs during administration of any NSAID.